GAIR-NLP/ResearcherBench/README.md

 ## 🎯 Overview

 As Deep AI Research Systems (DARS) become increasingly sophisticated, there is a growing need for evaluation methodologies that can assess their potential as genuine research partners rather than just information retrieval tools.
-ResearcherBench is a comprehensive evaluation benchmark specifically designed to assess DARS capabilities on frontier scientific questions by providing:
+ResearcherBench is a comprehensive evaluation benchmark specifically designed to assess DARS capabilities on open-ended AI research tasks by providing:

 - **Frontier Research Question Dataset**: 65 expertly curated research questions from authentic scientific scenarios, spanning 35 distinct AI research subjects
 - **Dual Evaluation Framework**: Combines expert-designed rubric assessment for insight quality with factual assessment for citation accuracy and reliability